nodejs/node/doc/guides/contributing/pull-requests.md

 ### Waiting Until the Pull Request Gets Landed

-A Pull Request needs to stay open for at least 48 hours (72 hours on a weekend) from when it is submitted, even after it gets approved and passes the CI.
+A Pull Request needs to stay open for at least 48 hours from when it is submitted, even after it gets approved and passes the CI.
 This is to make sure that everyone has a chance to weigh in.
 If the changes are trivial, collaborators may decide it doesn't need to wait.
 A Pull Request may well take longer to be merged in.
 All these precautions are important because Node.js is widely used, so don't be discouraged!

 ### Check Out the Collaborator Guide